Vivado: Components

 The Vivado High-Level Synthesis compiler enables C, C++ and SystemC programs to be directly targeted into Xilinx devices without the need to manually create RTL.
 Vivado HLS is widely reviewed to increase developer productivity, and is confirmed to support C++ classes, templates, functions and operator overloading.
 Vivado 2014.1 introduced support for automatically converting OpenCL kernels to IP for Xilinx devices.
 OpenCL kernels are programs that execute across various CPU, GPU and FPGA platforms.

 The Vivado Simulator is a component of the Vivado Design Suite.
 It is a compiled-language simulator that supports mixed-language, Tcl scripts, encrypted IP and enhanced verification.

 The Vivado IP Integrator allows engineers to quickly integrate and configure IP from the large Xilinx IP library.
 The Integrator is also tuned for MathWorks Simulink designs built with Xilinx's System Generator and Vivado High-Level Synthesis.

 The Vivado Tcl Store is a scripting system for developing add-ons to Vivado, and can be used to add and modify Vivado's capabilities.
 Tcl is the scripting language on which Vivado itself is based.
 All of Vivado's underlying functions can be invoked and controlled via Tcl scripts.

 Device support

 Vivado supports Xilinx's 7-series and all the newer devices (UltraScale and UltraScale+ series).
 For development targeting older Xilinx's devices and CPLDs, the already discontinued Xilinx ISE has to be used.

+Since 2019, when Versal systems were released, Vivado also supports the integration of AI engine components.